 I have come from a medical family so it was inevitable that I would follow into health care.
 My interest started for physiotherapy when I was still in school and participating in sports mainly rowing and rugby.
 These came with MSK injuries for which I ended up seeing a physiotherapist.
 I was taken by the process of diagnosis and treatment planning and how it worked I remember think it was magic.

 I studied physiotherapy at the University of Birmingham and graduated 2011.
 Following this I did my rotations in my hometown of Hereford covering all areas including stroke, orthopaedics and musculoskeletal.
 After this I got a static job in MSK in Dudley as I knew this was the area I had the most interest in.
 I enjoyed the idea that it covered such a vast area from acute injuries, sports injuries and pain management.
-I now work in Birmingham specialising in Pain management and MSK.

 All treatments should be personalised and appropriate for each patient.
 After a detailed history taking we will talk through our assessment findings and develop a plan suitable for you.
 These options may be manual therapy (mobilisation, massage or manipulation), exercise therapy, acupuncture and taping.
 In pain management, we will discuss management strategies and personalise a plan to get you back to some of your hobbies.